iotaledger/iota-wiki/docs/learn/about-iota/an-introduction-to-iota.md

 # Introduction to IOTA

-**This topic describes some main differences between IOTA's Tangle and a blockchain.**
+**This topic describes some of the main differences between IOTA's Tangle and a blockchain.**

 Blockchains and the Tangle both fall under the same category of distributed ledger technology (DLT).